 - Response: Activities involving the response to a disaster or emergency by county agencies, departments and non-governmental organizations to perform rescue, save lives, reduce casualties, assist citizens with needs and assess damage to help with recovery process.
 Emergency Management works with all involved to develop response plans for the different hazards that could affect the county and to designing exercises and drills test those plans.

 - Recovery: Activities which address the immediate, short-term and long term effects a disaster or emergency has had on county.
 There are two phases of recovery short term and long term.
 The goal of short term assessing all damages and returning vital functions to minimum operating standard as quickly as possible, such as utilities and county services.
 This helps to reduce casualties, damage, and speed recovery.
 The recovery phase also reveals mitigations activities that need to be put into to place to help prevent any reoccurrence and also reveals areas that changes to response plans need to be improved or response plans developed.

 Recovery involves returning the county to a normal state as quickly as possible.
 Long-term recovery activities may continue for months or years when rebuilding and relocating due to significant property damage cause by the emergency or disaster.

 2. Fulfilling a Performance Partnership Agreement (PPA) between Oconee County and GEMA/HS.
-The PPA agreement is a set of partnership principles and an Emergency Management work plan that must be fulfill by the county to maintain the county’s eligibility for funding through Homeland Security, FEMA and other federal agencies.
+The PPA agreement is a set of partnership principles and an Emergency Management work plan that must be fulfilled by the county to maintain the county’s eligibility for funding through Homeland Security, FEMA and other federal agencies.

 3. Keeping city and county citizens informed and working with and coordinating with the cities in county on emergency management matters.
 The county has a consolidated emergency management program that includes the four cities within the county.